ServiceNowNextExperience/graphiql/README.md

 3. Note: **turning on GlideRecord introspection** means that the *entire* schema of all your tables and fields will be downloaded.
 Needless to say this will take a couple of minutes each time the schema updates in the client.
 If you are not using the GlideRecord_Query API you will want to leave this off, but luckily you only take this hit the first time you load the GraphQL client each day.

 ## Usage
-Navigate to "System Web Services > GraphQL > GraphQL Explorer".
+Navigate to "System Web Services > GraphQL > GraphiQL Explorer" (note the "i" in the name versus the OOB client).

 Available at the path:
 /now/nav/ui/classic/params/target/x_snc_graphiql_gql.do